 This week school clubs will host a drive in the black circle during lunch.
 Until this date, no clubs are being held during lunch, West Hills High School offers clubs ranging from Key Club, which finds volunteer work around the community for students to do, to Disney Movie Club, who watch Disney movies every Friday.
 Our school offers an array of clubs all days of the week.

-Mrs. McDowell’s physiology class offers many summer internships in the health and medical field, in order to insure a spot you should sign up soon.
+Mrs. McDowell’s physiology class offers many summer internships in the health and medical field.
+In order to insure a spot you should sign up soon.
 Some extracurricular activities at our school include culture clubs such as Asian Culture Club.
 In Pawprints, the school newspaper, students are working to make sure students on twitter are informed.
 In order to know about more volunteer work and community service, Key Club is a great resource.

 by Cass Emlund

 Sarahah was an app first developed for companies to give feedback to their employees anonymously based on how they are performing on the job.
-However, since it has swept the nation as “the new ask.fm”, many teens have used it as a way to anonymously leave comments on other peers link.
+However, it has swept the nation as “the new ask.fm”, many teens have used it as a way to anonymously leave comments on other peers link.
 With an app such as this one there is always a high risk or bullying and/or risk for harassment when using these type of apps.
-After reading reviews of this app, I have found that when used for it’s intended purpose, not by teens, that the app seems to be a very good and useful tool.
+After reading reviews of this app I have found that when used for it’s intended purpose, not by teens, that the app seems to be a very good and useful tool.
 However, when it’s just used for “fun” it tends to be reviewed negatively and not get the positive results that the app can usually generate.
-After giving a try myself, I explored the features.
+Giving it a try myself, I explored its features.
 It is a very minimal app to say the least, there is really nothing to it.
 You have a link and nobody can search you.
 They must have your link to give you feedback.
 You are also the only one that can see your feedback.
 So in reality you don’t even have a profile.
 It is all private.
 Likewise, this means that when the bullying aspect comes into play it’s kept to one’s self.
 Which many would say is better, but that also leaves no one to regulate the negativity.
-All in all, if you are using this app for its main intended purpose I would give it a 9/10, it does need some improvements, but overall it is a good app.
+All in all, if you are using this app for its main intended purpose I would give it a 9/10.
+It does need some improvements, but overall it is a good app.
 But if you are trying to use it as a social site, I rate it a 5/10.
-Honestly, there are no good qualities like.
+Honestly, there are no good qualities.

 by Skye Finnestad